elden2/victor-hugo/site/content/blog/Markov_Model.md

 The idea of a Markov Chain is pretty simple.
 Imagine you were to hear the beginning of the sentence "The United States of....." and you needed to fill in the rest.
 Chances are, at least if you are from San Francisco in 2018, you would assume "America" is the next word (as opposed to "The United States of Brazil," (which was Brazil's official name half a century ago).
-You guessed "America" simply because statistically, this is by far the most common next word spoken after "Unite States of".
+You guessed "America" simply because statistically, this is by far the most common next word spoken after "United States of".